gporais/kolorscript-lang/README.md

 ### Showing all the words
 Press `F6` OR press `F1` then type `kolor` and scroll to select `kolorScript: Show words`
 ![Show words](https://github.com/gporais/kolorscript-lang/blob/master/images/screenshots/ShowWords.gif)
 This is a replacement and improvement for **`WORDS`** from Forth.
-It shows the stack-effect and bried description for BOTH built-in and user defined (after loading) words in the Output panel.
+It shows the stack-effect and brief description for BOTH built-in and user defined (after loading) words in the Output panel.

 ### Color blind theme
 Press `F8` OR press `F1` then type `kolor` and scroll to select `kolorScript: Toggle Color Blind theme`